grisha/mod_python/Doc/installation.rst

 .. index::
    pair: ./configure; --with-max-locks

-* Sets the maximum number of locks reserved by mod_python.
+* Sets the maximum number of mutex locks reserved by mod_python.

+  Note: mutex locks are used only by :ref:`mod_python Sessions <pyapi-sess>` and :ref:`PSP <hand-psp>` (which maintains a Session implicitly).
+If you're not using mod_python Sessions or PSP, then this setting should not matter.

   The mutexes used for locking are a limited resource on some systems.
 Increasing the maximum number of locks may increase performance